Hiring technologists to protect consumers

 What are technologists?

-- Data science and strategy - Examine large datasets using scripting languages and computational languages (e.g., Python, R, SQL) to investigate allegations that financial institutions have broken the law.
-Ensure the data being requested and collected from companies supports investigatory goals.
-Apply expertise to casework involving data privacy, AI/ML, algorithmic discrimination, and secure data systems.
+- Data science and strategy – Experience examining large datasets using scripting languages and computational languages (e.g., Python, R, SQL).
+Ability to apply expertise to matters involving data privacy, AI/ML, algorithmic discrimination, and secure data systems.

 How can technologists support your work?